Prioritizing Debt: Which Bills do I Pay First?

-If you owe child support and cannot afford to pay, at least make a partial payment each month.
+If you owe child support and cannot afford to pay, try to make a partial payment each month.
 Then, contact the Division of Child Support (DCS) or a lawyer.
 See if you can modify (change) the current support order.
 Failure to pay anything may result in the suspension of your driver's license.

 If DCS is garnishing support from your wages, contact a lawyer.
 Find out if you can get the amount being garnished lowered or your current support order modified.
-If DCS agrees to lower your monthly payment amount, they may require you to sign a document waiving the Statute of Limitations for how long DCS is able to collect from you.
+If DCS agrees to lower your monthly payment amount, they may require you to sign a document waiving (giving up your rights under) the Statute of Limitations for how long DCS is able to collect from you.
 Talk with a lawyer before signing this waiver.
-Read Change Your Child Support Order, Asking DCS to Review Your Child Support Order for Modification, and/or Child Support and License Suspension.
+Read Change Your Child Support Order, Asking DCS to Review Your Child Support Order for Modification, and/or Child Support and License Suspension for more information.

-Contact a lawyer or go to studentloanborrowerassistance.org to find out options.
+Contact a lawyer or go to studentloanborrowerassistance.org to learn about your options for paying back federal student loans.
 You might be able to defer (put off) making payments.
 There are also income-based repayment plans based on your current income and household size.
 Your payments could be as low as zero.

-If you are in default on your federal student loans and are not in deference, forbearance, or a payment plan, the Department of Education might garnish your wages or Social Security benefits, or take your federal income tax refund.
-Read Default and Delinquency, by Student Loan Borrower Assistance.
+If you are in default on your federal student loans and are not in deferment, forbearance, or a payment plan, the Department of Education might garnish your wages or Social Security benefits, or take your federal income tax refund.

 Contact a lawyer.
 Depending on your income, the Internal Revenue Service (IRS) might put your debts "on hold."
 You can discharge in bankruptcy some debts owed the IRS.